Behaviour

 Shifting from compliance to collaboration

 This doesn't mean you never set boundaries.
-It means you set boundaries in ways that account for your child's neurological reality.
-You keep expectations, but you adjust the conditions under which those expectations are met.
-You pick your moments and your methods.
+It means setting boundaries in ways that account for your child's neurological reality: keeping expectations, but adjusting the conditions under which they're met.
 Punishment risks teaching fear without teaching skills.
 The alternative teaches skills while protecting the relationship.